Green algae: Cellular structure

 Green algae have chloroplasts that contain chlorophyll a and b, giving them a bright green color, as well as the accessory pigments beta carotene (red-orange) and xanthophylls (yellow) in stacked thylakoids.
+A few exceptions are the lineages Polytomella, Polytoma, Helicosporidium and Prototheca, which have lost their chlorophyll.
 The cell walls of green algae usually contain cellulose, and they store carbohydrate in the form of starch.

 All green algae have mitochondria with flat cristae.
 When present, paired flagella are used to move the cell.
 They are anchored by a cross-shaped system of microtubules and fibrous strands.
 Flagella are only present in the motile male gametes of charophytes, bryophytes, pteridophytes, cycads and Ginkgo, but are absent from the gametes of Pinophyta and flowering plants.

 Members of the class Chlorophyceae undergo closed mitosis in the most common form of cell division among the green algae, which occurs via a phycoplast.
 By contrast, charophyte green algae and land plants (embryophytes) undergo open mitosis without centrioles.
 Instead, a 'raft' of microtubules, the phragmoplast, is formed from the mitotic spindle and cell division involves the use of this phragmoplast in the production of a cell plate.